opentensor/developer-docs/docs/btcli.md

 ### btcli root get-weights

 Retrieve the weights set for the root network on the Bittensor network.
-This command provides visibility into how network responsibilities and rewards are distributed among various subnets.

-The command outputs a table listing the weights assigned to each subnet within the root network.
-This information is crucial for understanding the current influence and reward distribution among the subnets.
+A subnet's weight determines its current influence and emissions releative to other subnets.

 #### Example